mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 I'm also largely depending on Andrea Smith's understanding of how white supremacy is constituted:

->Instead, as I have also argued, we may wish to rearticulate our understanding of white supremacy by not assuming that it is enacted in a single fashion; rather, white supremacy is constituted by separate and distinct, but still interrelated, logics.
+>We may wish to rearticulate our understanding of white supremacy by not assuming that it is enacted in a single fashion; rather, white supremacy is constituted by separate and distinct, but still interrelated, logics.
 I would argue that the three primary logics of white supremacy in the US context include: (1) slaveability/anti-black racism, which anchors capitalism; (2) genocide, which anchors colonialism; and (3) orientalism, which anchors war.[^36]

 Since it provides and easy three lens view through which I can examine the library as institution within a larger, democratic settler state like the US or Canada I hope to demonstrate some of the claims I've made elsewhere in the paper.